huggingface/hub-docs/docs/hub/enterprise-hub-network-security.md

 ## Enforce authenticated access to the Hugging Face Hub

-This option will ensure only authenticated users from your organization will be able to access the Hugging Face Hub.
+This option will ensure that, when browsing from your corporate network, only authenticated users belonging to your organization are able to access the Hugging Face Hub.
 All public pages will show the following message if access unauthenticated:

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/enterprise/network-sec-restricted-url.png" alt="Screenshot of restricted pages on the Hub."/>